 1.1 GROUP STRUCTURE.
 Valora Holding AG, the Group's parent company, is a limited company established under Swiss law.
-Either directly or indirectly, it holds stakes in 41 significant unlisted companies, all of which are fully consolidated in its accounts.
-The Group's operational structure is set out on page 10.
+Either directly or indirectly, it holds stakes in 33 significant unlisted companies, all of which are fully consolidated in its accounts.
+The Group's operational structure is set out on page 26.

 1.1.1 LISTED COMPANIES.
 The only listed company in the Valora Group is Valora Holding AG, which is domiciled in Muttenz.
 The company is listed on the main section of SIX Swiss Exchange and on the BX Berne eXchange (Swiss securities number 208897, Telekurs VALN, Reuters VALN.S, Bloomberg VALN.SW, ISIN number CH0002088976).
-The company itself holds 1.67% of the total of 2800000 issued shares.
-During 2009, the number of issued shares was reduced from 3 300 000 to 2800000, through a share repurchase programme and subsequent share cancellation approved by the General Meeting of shareholders.
-At December 31, 2010, the market capitalisation of Valora Holding AG amounted to CHF 898 million.
-The company's market capitalisation over the last 5 years is shown on page 150.
+The company itself holds 1.5% of the total of 3435599 issued shares.
+At December 31, 2012, the market capitalisation of Valora Holding AG amounted to CHF 626 million.
+The company's market capitalisation over the last 5 years is shown on page 137.

 1.1.2 CONSOLIDATED COMPANIES.
-The significant companies within the Group are shown in the notes to the consolidated financial statements on pages 116 to 117, which list the name, domicile, total share capital and percentage of share capital held by Valora Holding AG.
+The significant companies within the Group are shown in the notes to the consolidated financial statements on pages 102 to 103, which list the name, domicile, total share capital and percentage of share capital held by Valora Holding AG.